jeffrey82221/resume_revision/2024_resume.md

 **Goal**

-1. Reduce the data update latency and increase the overall throughout.
+1. Reduce the data update latency (3hr -> 1hr) and increase the overall throughout.
 2. Refactor the architecture to enhance the data lineage explainabity for easier data governance.
 3. Enhance the integration testing workflow to facilitate team's code delivery efficiency and quality.

+Increase throughtput: 42,220,000 rows in 3 hrs -> 42,000,000 rows in 1hrs

 ### Prototyping and Product Landing of Graph Data Service
 **2023/1-2023/12**